2023 Best Rehabilitation Professions Bachelor's Degree Schools

 Read full report on Rehabilitation & Therapeutic Professions at Ithaca College

-University of Southern California did quite well in this year’s ranking of the best places for rehabilitation and therapeutic professions students to get a bachelor’s degree.
-It came in at #6 on the list.
-USC is a very large private not-for-profit school located in the large city of Los Angeles.
+With a ranking of #6, University of Southern California did quite well on this year’s best schools for rehabilitation and therapeutic professions students working on their bachelor’s degree.
+USC is a fairly large private not-for-profit school located in the city of Los Angeles.

 Western New Mexico University landed the #7 spot in the 2023 rankings for the best bachelor’s degree rehabilitation and therapeutic professions programs.
-Located in the town of Silver City, Western New Mexico University is a public school with a small student population.
+Located in the remote town of Silver City, Western New Mexico University is a public college with a small student population.

 Rehabilitation majors at Western New Mexico University take out an average of $29,638 in student loans while working on their Bachelor's Degree.

 Belmont University ranked #8 on this year’s Best Rehabilitation Professions Bachelor’s Degree Schools list.
-Located in the large city of Nashville, Belmont is a private not-for-profit school with a moderately-sized student population.
+Located in the city of Nashville, Belmont is a private not-for-profit college with a medium-sized student population.

-Full Rehabilitation & Therapeutic Professions at Belmont University Report
+Read full report on Rehabilitation & Therapeutic Professions at Belmont University

 University of Wisconsin - Madison did quite well in this year’s ranking of the best places for rehabilitation and therapeutic professions students to get a bachelor’s degree.
 It came in at #9 on the list.
 Located in the city of Madison, UW - Madison is a public college with a very large student population.

-Saint Francis University came in at #10 in this year’s edition of the Best Rehabilitation Professions Bachelor’s Degree Schools ranking.
-Located in the fringe town of Loretto, Saint Francis is a private not-for-profit school with a small student population.
+With a ranking of #10, Saint Francis University did quite well on this year’s best schools for rehabilitation and therapeutic professions students working on their bachelor’s degree.
+Located in the town of Loretto, Saint Francis is a private not-for-profit school with a small student population.

 The average monthly payment of a loan this size is about $501, assuming that the borrower is on a 10-year repayment plan.